Roll20/roll20-character-sheets/Blades-in-the-Dark/README.md

 ## Todo
 * Change to only show crit value if there are more than one 6 in the roll.
-* Convert all checkboxes to radio buttons for consistency.
+* Convert Coin, Bandolier, and Recovery checkboxes in the player sheet to radio buttons for consistency.
 Or vice-versa.

 ## Changelog